Complex oscillations in the delayed Fitzhugh-Nagumo equation: Hopf bifurcations in the fast dynamics

 \section{Hopf bifurcations in the fast dynamics}

-In order to account for the complex dynamics presented in the previous section, the singular perturbation theory analyzes properties of both the fast and the slow flow in the limit $\varepsilon = 0$.
+In order to {explain} the complex dynamics presented in the previous section, the singular perturbation theory {takes into the account} properties of both the fast and the slow flow in the limit $\varepsilon = 0$.
 In the case of \eqref{eq:FhNdelay} the slow dynamics is very simple and the challenge is to understand the fast dynamics given by the solution of equation~\eqref{eq:Delayed} in the limit $\eps = 0$:

 The slow variable $y$ is now looked at as a parameter of the dynamics.
 An important object are families of equilibria of \eqref{eq:FastDelayed}, known also as critical manifolds, as they give rise to slow manifolds of \eqref{eq:FhNdelay}.
 In this section we identify the critical manifolds of \eqref{eq:FastDelayed}, characterize their stability and find non-hyperbolic bifurcation points (Hopf) induced by the presence of delays.